BEVERLEY AND DISTRICT RINGING SOCIETY CONSTITUTION

 The Society is affiliated to the Central Council of Church Bell Ringers and is allocated a number of representative places on the CCCBR, as dictated by the CCCBR.
 Up to the allocated number of representatives shall be elected from members of the Society, to represent the Society for a three-year period.
 This election will take place at the relevant Annual General Meeting, by the members of the Society.
 If, within this three-year period, the elected member or members are unable or unwilling to continue in this role, the Committee reserves the right to appoint a temporary replacement representative.
 This appointment would remain until the earliest opportunity (Business Meeting) for subsequent election of a permanent CCCBR representative by the members of the Society.

 The annual CCCBR meeting may be conducted via an online platform or a face-to-face event.
-The Society representatives are required to attend and should this entail traveling expenses, the Society will reimburse travel and subsistence up to an amount that has been pre-approved by the Committee.
+The Society representatives are required to attend and should this entail travelling expenses, the Society will reimburse travel and subsistence up to an amount that has been pre-approved by the Committee.

 The above expenses will be reimbursed following submission of official receipts by the claimant.